stone17/mytoyota-dashboard/README.md

     *   `mode`: Can be `interval` (poll every X seconds) or `fixed_time` (poll once per day at a specific time).
     *   `interval_seconds`: The interval for `interval` mode.
     *   `fixed_time`: The time for `fixed_time` mode (e.g., `"07:00"`).

+## Using MQTT with Domoticz

+Here’s how to get your vehicle’s sensors to appear automatically in Domoticz.

+### Step 1: Add MQTT Hardware in Domoticz

+1. In the Domoticz web interface, navigate to Setup -> Hardware.
+2. Add a new hardware device with the following settings:
+    * Type: MQTT Auto Discovery Client Gateway with LAN interface
+    * Name: Give it a descriptive name, like Toyota MQTT.
+    * Remote Address / Port: The IP address and port of your MQTT broker.
+    * Username / Password: The credentials for your MQTT broker, if required.
+    * Auto Discovery Prefix: Set this to homeassistant.
+This is the standard prefix the dashboard uses for discovery messages.

+### Step 2: Configure the Dashboard

+1. In the MyToyota Dashboard, navigate to the Settings page.
+2. Fill out the MQTT Settings section, making sure the details exactly match what you entered in Domoticz.
+3. Ensure Enable MQTT is checked.
+4. Set the Auto Discovery Prefix to homeassistant.
+5. Click Save MQTT Settings.

+### Step 3: See Your Devices

+1. Restart the MyToyota Dashboard application or trigger a manual data fetch from the main dashboard page.
+This will send the discovery messages to Domoticz.
+2. In Domoticz, navigate to Setup -> Devices.
+3. Your new vehicle sensors (Odometer, Fuel Level, etc.) will appear in the list.
+4. Click the green circular arrow next to each new device to add it.
+Once added, the device can be used in your floorplans, notifications, and scripts.